 Key management personnel are the directors of the Bank and of the parent company.
-Deposits from key management personnel are taken in the ordinary course of business.
+Loans to and deposits from key management personnel are taken in the ordinary course of business.
+Interest rates charged on balances outstanding from related parties above are the same as those that would be charged on an arm's length basis.
+The loans are secured over the property of the respective borrowers.

-Remuneration of key management personnel is disclosed in note 29.
+Remuneration of key management personnel is disclosed in note 28.

-Amounts receivable from parent and other related parties of the Bank are as follows:
+Amounts due from parent and fellow subsidiaries of the Bank are as follows: